compumike/meshcore-tcp-mux/CONFIGURATION.md

 --poll-interval SECONDS      Inbox fallback polling interval (5)
 ```

 Set the standard `LOG_LEVEL` environment variable to adjust diagnostics.
-At `INFO`, wire log entries identify the endpoint and direction and include the complete payload in hexadecimal.
-Treat logs as sensitive because protocol traffic can contain private data.
+At `LOG_LEVEL=debug`, wire log entries identify the endpoint and direction and include the complete payload in hexadecimal.

 ## Container operations